neline388/AirBnB_analysis/README.md

 # AirBnB_analysis
-sicily AirBnB data analysis with the aim of consulting in real estate transactions
+sicily AirBnB data analysis using tableau with the aim of consulting in real estate transactions